A new use for McDonald's used cooking oil: 3D printing - Local News 8

 McDonald’s has taken note.

-Leanna Rizzi, a spokeswoman for McDonald’s Canada, said the company first learned about the experiment, which it called “a great initiative,” three years ago when Toms let McDonald’s know about the student’s request.
+Leanna Rizzi, a spokeswoman for McDonald’s Canada, said the company learned about the outcome of the experiment, which it called “a great initiative, when the research was published last month.

 Rizzi said the world’s largest fast-food chain has a global sustainability program called “Scale for Good,” which includes initiatives to tackle plastic pollution and its used cooking oil.